MT-weld/MTDF/README.md

 Furthermore, a QR code tracing module is currently under development within the software ecosystem, designed to facilitate more secure and efficient quality control processes.
 Specifically, this innovative module enables the generation of concise digital inspection reports when scanning QR codes affixed to individual steel pipes.
 These comprehensive reports document critical quality parameters including: 1) quantitative analysis and categorical classification of manufacturing defects;  2) temporal records of defect identification;  and 3) traceable accountability through identification of responsible inspection personnel.
 This dual-component system architecture establishes an auditable quality assurance mechanism while optimizing operational workflow efficiency.

 # SDL/WES/DIS Dataset
-Datasets can be found at .
+Datasets can be found at [BaiduYun Drive](https://pan.baidu.com/s/1XbtjL58-aiNg1DxeQo6hmQ?pwd=wm4e) (code: wm4e).
+The distribution of the six defect types can be found at [Class_distribution](https://pan.baidu.com/s/1l4vasW8Aid8QyeMOFAvDdQ?pwd=w7ms) (code: w7ms)
 The data are used for academic purposes only.
 # system